 NBA Game Summary - New Orleans at New York

-New York, NY (Sports Network) - David Lee made 13-of-17 shots, on his way to 28 points, as the New York Knicks won their first game of the season with a 117-111 victory over the New Orleans Hornets at Madison Square Garden.
+New York, NY (Sports Network) - Al Harrington went 5-for-11 from three-point range for 23 points, helping the Knicks snap a six-game losing streak with a 103-93 victory over the New Orleans Hornets at Madison Square Garden.